 Community Volunteers in Medicine (phone (610) 836-5990) provides free health care.
-The clinic provides both free medical and dental services as well as prescription drugs and medicine for the working poor.
+The clinic provides both free health and dental services as well as prescription drugs or some form of medicine for the working poor.
+There is even information on insulin payment assistance programs.
 Both low income and mid income families.
 The program is focused on families who have no health insurance but earn too much money to qualify for federal or state assistance programs.

 Another place to turn to for health care is ChesPenn Health Services, which can be reached at 610-380-4660.
 The medical facility provides health care access to quality primary, urgent and preventative health care regardless of one's ability to pay for their medical or hospital bills.

-Chester County Community Dental offers a host of dental services.
-This dental practice offers preventative and restorative dentistry to people who need help.
+Chester County Community Dental offers a host of services.
+This dental practice offers free preventative, cleaning, extractions and restorative dentistry to people who need help.
 Dental services are available to individuals and families with government insurance plans (such as CHIP and Medical Assistance).
 If you have no insurance, you may also be able to receive care based upon a sliding fee scale which is also available.
 Phone 610-383-3888.

 Another option is the Community Volunteers in Medicine.
 This organization was created to both understand and to also help serve the primary health care needs of the underinsured and the uninsured patients who live in Chester County.
 610-836-5990.

-Receive emergency food and other assistance from the Chester County Food Bank (dial 610-344-6640).
-The facility offers community planning and interagency cooperation, provides free food, information and referral on government programs, as well as emergency assistance and fair housing information.
+Receive emergency food, household supplies, groceries and other assistance from the Chester County Food Bank (dial 610-344-6640).
+The facility offers community planning and interagency cooperation, provides free food, information and referral on government programs, as well as emergency assistance and even fair housing information.

-The Phoenixville Area Community Services (PACS) (phone number 610-933-1105) provides those in need with free, confidential information and referral to charities and government programs.
+The Phoenixville Area Community Services (PACS) (phone number 610-933-1105) provides those in need with free, confidential information.
+The non-profit also has referral to charities and government programs.
 The Chester County based agency also administers a community-donated emergency food supply and fund; and sponsors community information and coordination activities among local non-profits.

-Additional emergency food programs are provided by churches, non-profit charity organizations, and pantries.
+Additional emergency free food programs are provided by churches, non-profit charity organizations, and pantries.
 Call or stop by for groceries, information, meals, and guidance.
-Find more Chester County food pantries.
+There are also soup kitchens, Find Chester County free food pantries.

 Civic legal case aid

-If you are faced with a civil legal case, Community Impact Legal Services is a non-profit law firm that offers free legal advice and representation.
-The firm assists Chester County indigents and low income clients with civil law problems, such as domestic disputes, public benefits, foreclosures and housing problems and consumer (including bankruptcy) matters, and evictions from homes.
+If you are faced with a civil legal case, Community Impact Legal Services is a non-profit law firm that offers free advice and representation.
+The firm assists Chester County indigents and low income clients with civil law problems, such as domestic disputes, public benefits, foreclosures or housing problems and consumer (including bankruptcy) matters.
+There are also attorneys that handle evictions from homes.
 Dial 610-380-7111, or click here to learn more on Pennsylvania free legal assistance programs.